Manthey Racing

 Manthey Racing GmbH is a German auto racing team and tuning company established in 1996 by former race car driver Olaf Manthey.
-Most notable for competing in the Nürburgring Langstrecken-Serie, they also currently compete in the Asian Le Mans Series and Deutsche Tourenwagen Masters, and are also responsible for Porsche's factory efforts in the FIA World Endurance Championship.
-Working with Porsche sports cars for most of their history, the team has been strongly linked with the German manufacturer, being purchased by Porsche for a 51% majority stake in 2013, and later becoming a full motorsport partner in 2021.
+Most notable for their participation at the Nürburgring 24 Hours, they also compete in the Asian Le Mans Series, Deutsche Tourenwagen Masters, and IMSA SportsCar Championship, and are also responsible for Porsche's factory LMGT3 efforts in the FIA World Endurance Championship.
+Working with Porsche sports cars for most of their history, the team has been strongly linked with the German manufacturer, being purchased by Porsche for a 51% majority stake in 2013, later becoming a certified partner in 2021.

-History
+Background

 Retiring after the 1993 season of the original DTM series, Olaf Manthey began working for Persson Motorsport in 1994, which ran Mercedes-Benz race cars.
 After the Deutsche Tourenwagen Meisterschaft series folded in 1996, Olaf Manthey established his own racing team, Olaf Manthey Racing, in the municipality of Rheinbreitbach.
+On 1 April 2000, Manthey Racing moved to their current location in the municipality of Meuspath.

+On 15 December 2013, German racing outfit Raeder Motorsport was merged into Manthey Racing, at which time Porsche acquired a 51% majority stake in the team.
+Hartmut Kristen, Vice President of Porsche Motorsport, stated that Olaf Manthey approached Porsche on the opportunity to keep the team operational, as his son had died in a car accident in 2007 and had since also learned that his daughter had no interest in taking over ownership of the team.
+Raeder Motorsport's founders and brothers Nicolas and Martin Raeder assumed management roles, each acquiring a 20% minority stake in the team, while Olaf Manthey retained a 9% minority share.

+Since 2023, Manthey Racing has worked collaboratively with Australian racing team EMA Motorsport in a majority of their races and series.
+In their first year together as a collaborative effort, they competed in the Bathurst 12 Hour, Deutsche Tourenwagen Masters, Nürburgring 24 Hours, Nürburgring Langstrecken-Serie, and Spa 24 Hours with considerable levels of success.